About Us India Denmark Relations/India

 III.
 Commercial and Economic Relations

-12. As per Denmark Statistics, the total volume of bilateral trade in goods and services between India and Denmark rose to around USD 6.64 billion as compared to USD 4.96 billion in 2021 (registering a growth of around 33.87% y-o-y).
-Indian exports (in goods and services) reached USD 2.78 billion in 2021 as compared to USD 2 billion in 2021, while imports amounted to around USD 3.86 billion as against USD 3 billion in 2021.
-In the first six months of 2023, the bilateral trade was recorded at 2.64 billion, out of which India’s export and import were 1.37 billion and 1.27 billion respectively.
+12. As per Denmark Statistics, the total volume of bilateral trade in goods and services between India and Denmark is around USD 5,3 billion in 2023 as compared to around USD 6.64 billion in 2022 .
+It was USD 4.96 billion in 2021.
+Indian exports (in goods and services) reached USD 2.71 billion in 2023 while imports amounted to around USD 2.519 billion .

 13. Bilateral commodities trade in goods figures from financial year 2015-16 to 2021-22 are given below: